 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), nearly 15 million Americans over the age of 12 are currently dealing with an addiction to alcohol.
 But each year, only an estimated seven percent of these people actually seek help for their problem.
 Alcohol-related illnesses account for 18 percent of emergency room visits, and nearly 100,000 alcohol-related deaths in the U.S. every year.

 What is Alcoholism?

 Alcoholism, more commonly referred to as alcohol use disorder these days, is a chronic brain disease that makes people crave alcohol.
 These people are unable to control their drinking, even when they know that it is causing problems with their health or their daily lives.
 To make matters worse, they can combine it with heroin, marijuana or cocaine for more harmful effects.

 Alcoholism is an addiction, and it changes how your brain works by making it so that drinking is the only thing that makes you feel happy and relaxed.
-This makes it extremely difficult to stop drinking, as alcoholics will experience a range of negative withdrawal symptoms such as illness, depression, anxiety, and more, if they try to stop drinking without proper treatment.
+This makes it extremely difficult to stop drinking, as alcoholics will experience a range of negative withdrawal symptoms such as illness, depression, anxiety, and more, if they try to stop drinking without a proper alcohol detox treatment.